Philip J. Hatcher, Professor

 In 1997-1999, 2003-2006 and 2007-2011, Hatcher was the Chair of the

 Department of Computer Science at UNH.

-During the Spring 2014 semester Prof. Hatcher will be teaching:
+During the Fall 2014 semester Prof. Hatcher will be teaching:

-Students may arrange appointments to meet at other times by sending e-mail to
+Students may arrange appointments to meet by sending e-mail to

 Prof. Hatcher's office is Kingsbury N215B.